November 12

 - 1939:

-- The youngest of the three DiMaggio brothers, Dom DiMaggio, is bought for $40,000 by the Boston Red Sox from San Francisco team (PCL).
+- The youngest of the three DiMaggio brothers, Dom DiMaggio, is bought for $40,000 by the Boston Red Sox from the San Francisco team (Pacific Coast League).

 - In the Japanese Professional Baseball League, pitcher Victor Starffin wins his 42nd game in a 96-game season, leading the Yomiuri Giants to the pennant, and setting a post-1900 world record for season victories that will be equaled by Kazuhisa Inao in 1961 but never broken.
 Born in Russia, Starffin moved to Asahikawa, Hokkaido at a young age, and was picked as part of the national baseball team for an exhibition game against the United States in 1934.
-From 1936 though 1955 he won 303 games, the first in Japanese baseball to top the 300 mark.
+From 1936 through 1955 he will win 303 games, the first pitcher in Japanese baseball to top the 300 mark.

 - 1940 - Unwilling to yield to the players' demands during the season, Cleveland Indians owner Alva Bradley finally fires manager Oscar Vitt and replaces him with Roger Peckinpaugh.
 It is Peckinpaugh's second time as Cleveland's field boss.

 - 1952 - The Baseball Writers Association of America name Philadelphia Athletics pitcher Bobby Shantz the American League Most Valuable Player.
-Shantz posted a 24-7 record with 152 strikeouts and a 2.48 ERA during the regular season and also claimed the honor of being TSN American League Pitcher of the Year.
+Shantz posted a 24-7 record with 152 strikeouts and a 2.48 ERA during the regular season and also claimed the honor of being The Sporting News American League Pitcher of the Year.

 - 1955 - Fred Hutchinson replaces Harry Walker as the St. Louis Cardinals manager.
 With the departure of Walker, next season will be the first time in National League history without a player-manager.

-- 1957 - Frank Lane resigns as general manager of the St. Louis Cardinals and is replaced with Bing Devine.
+- 1957 - Frank Lane resigns as general manager of the St. Louis Cardinals and is replaced by Bing Devine.

-- 1958 - New York Yankees pitcher Bob Turley, who had 21 wins and 19 complete games, is named the Cy Young Award.
-With only one award given for the two leagues, Turley gathers five votes to four for last year's winner, Milwaukee Braves' Warren Spahn.
+- 1958 - New York Yankees pitcher Bob Turley, who had 21 wins and 19 complete games, is named the Cy Young Award winner.
+With only one award given for the two leagues, Turley gathers five votes to four for last year's winner, the Milwaukee Braves' Warren Spahn.

 - 1959 - Chicago White Sox second baseman Nellie Fox wins the American League MVP Award.
-Teammates Luis Aparicio and Early Wynn finish second respectively.
+Teammates Luis Aparicio and Early Wynn finish second and third respectively.

-- 1966 - The Los Angeles Dodgers complete an 18-game tour of Japan with a 9-8-1 record, the most losses ever for a MLB club touring the Far East.
+- 1966 - The Los Angeles Dodgers complete an 18-game tour of Japan with a 9-8-1 record, the most losses ever for a major league club touring the Far East.

 - 1969 - Minnesota Twins infielder Harmon Killebrew, who led the American League with 49 home runs, 140 RBI, and a .430 on-base percentage, is voted AL Most Valuable Player.